Vista Model NTR-6G Globe Transistor Radio (1960s)

 The controls are visible in the second photo.
 At the "North Pole" is the black power/volume control.
 The sliding tuner control extends from North to South poles.
 Directly below it, in the black plastic base, is a little jack for an earphone.

-From a collecting standpoint, it's a little unfair to compare this inexpensive 1960s set to the stately and dramatic Colonial Globe.
-The Colonial is rare and highly desirable, easily worth several hundred dollars.
-This set is fairly common and worth much less: I would estimate $100 at most.
+From a collecting standpoint, it's a little unfair to compare this inexpensive 1960s set to the Colonial and Sonora sets.
+The Colonial Globe is rare and highly desirable, easily worth several hundred dollars, while the Sonora is even scarcer.
+This set is worth far less, perhaps $100 at most.